Levetiii/Edge-Computing/README.md

 ## Scope and limitations

 - single-entrance monitoring only
-- counting accuracy degrades with heavy occlusion or simultaneous side-by-side crossings
+- counting accuracy may degrade under heavy occlusion or simultaneous side-by-side crossings
 - mmWave presence detection sensitivity depends on room size and sensor placement and works best when the sensor is co-located with the camera, pointed directly at the entrance zone
 - `/debug`, `/settings`, and `/validation` are calibration-oriented routes and should only be exposed on trusted networks; local-only enforcement depends on `app.local_debug_only`